mxenabled/web-widget-sdk/README.md

 See [SSO Widget URL documentation][api_request_widget_url] for instructions.
 If loading the Connect Widget, follow the instructions located in [Connect SSO Widget URL documentation][api_request_connect_url].
-The SSO URL should be passed to a Widget component via the `url` prop.
+The SSO URL should be passed to a Widget class via the `url` option.

 #### Proxy server

 The SDK also has the option of making the SSO request on your behalf to your backend service that is able to make requests to our API.
-If used, the proxy URL should passed to a Widget component via the `proxy` prop.
+If used, the proxy URL should passed to a Widget class via the `proxy` option.

 ### Importing the SDK into your project and rendering a widget using modules with Asynchronous Module Definition (AMD)

-Once the steps above have been completed, you will be able to import components from the `@mxenabled/web-widget-sdk` package and render them in your
+Once the steps above have been completed, you will be able to import the `@mxenabled/web-widget-sdk` package and render them in your application:
-application:

 ```html
 <script src="mx-web-widget-sdk-amd.js"></script>